The Employment Law Review: USA

 As a best practice, an employer usually requires its employees to sign an acknowledgement that they have received and read the employee handbook.

-The United States is one of the few countries that does not provide or require employers to provide paid parental leave (either for new birth mothers or for the co-parent).
+The United States is one of the few countries that does not provide or require employers to provide paid parental leave (for either the birth parent or the co-parent).
 The federal Family and Medical Leave Act provides eligible employees with 12 weeks of unpaid leave for an employee's own illness, to care for a family member, for parental leave, or for certain military exigencies.

 Some of the most recent paid sick and family leave laws provide job protection for employees who have worked for relatively short periods of time and benefits for employees working at very small companies.
-As of January 2020, the following states and cities provide paid medical or family leave: California, San Francisco (California), New Jersey, New York, Rhode Island and Washington State.
-In the coming years, Washington, DC, and the following states will also provide similar leave: Connecticut, Massachusetts and Oregon.
+As of January 2021 (unless otherwise stated), the following states and cities provide paid medical or family leave: California, San Francisco (California), Massachusetts (for bonding with a new child, or an employee's serious medical condition and, as of 1 July 2021, for care of a family member with a serious medical condition), New Jersey, New York, Rhode Island, Washington State and Washington, DC.
+In the coming years, the following states will also provide similar leave: Colorado, Connecticut and Oregon.

 For the most part, businesses, courts, legislatures and government agencies in the United States use English as their primary language.
 Increasingly, however, workplaces and various government offices are becoming bilingual (usually English and Spanish).

 Generally, documents relating to employment are not required to be translated into an employee's primary language, nor are court documents.
 Nevertheless, there are some important exceptions to this general rule.
 Many federal, state and local laws require the posting of certain notices in the workplace.
-Although these must be in English, many must also be posted in an employee's primary language, if the notice is available from the appropriate government agency.
+Although these must be in English, many must also be posted in an employee's primary language, if the translated notice is available from the appropriate government agency.
 For example, certain states and cities require a specific wage notice to be provided at hire, in English and in the employee's first language.
-Similarly, some states and cities now mandating anti-sexual harassment training require that the training be provided in an employee's first language.
+Similarly, some states and cities now mandate that anti-sexual harassment training be provided in an employee's first language.

 If a significant portion of a workforce speaks a language other than English, it is a best practice to provide relevant documents, policies and training in that other language (or languages) to ensure that employees are aware of their obligations and rights.